yrnehli/musicPlayer/README.md

 # Henry's Music Player
-A music player built on the LAMP stack which can play local MP3 files and stream music from Deezer.
+A music player built using PHP and MySQL which can play local MP3 files and stream music from Deezer.

 ![depiction](https://user-images.githubusercontent.com/44710606/150382026-c24d2615-5075-4130-b940-59a132be58f7.png)

 # Requirements
-- PHP 7.2
+- PHP 7 or above
 - MySQL 8
-- Apache

-*Other versions of PHP may work, but is not guaranteed.*

 # Installation